loganwilliams/Pyramids.jl/README.md

     using Pyramids

 ### Usage

+While parts of the Pyramids library are adapted from MatlabPyrTools, use of the library is quite different.

 The Pyramids library is used through the `ImagePyramid` class.
 To create a new `ImagePyramid`, there a several possible constructors.
 Most typically, they take the form `ImagePyramid(im::Image, t::PyramidType)`.